uaraven/rowcp/readme.md

 - it must be a valid SQL query in the SQL dialect of the source database

-There is no limitation on what you can have in `WHERE` clause, but it is highly recommended to limit the number of rows copied to be small (in the 1 to 10 range), as depending on the number of relationships, the actual number of copied rows can grow exponentially and rowcp is not build for speed and efficiency.
+There is no limitation on what you can have in `WHERE` clause, but it is highly recommended to limit the number of rows copied to be small (in the 1 to 10 range), as, depending on the number of relationships, the actual number of copied rows can grow exponentially and rowcp is not build for speed and efficiency.

 ### Command line parameters